jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

   the test passes

-* I want to know what would happen if I try to remove_ an item that is not in the list_
+* I want to know what happens if I try to remove_ an item that is not in the list_

   .. code-block:: python